Barbara Bach

-Barbara Bach, Lady Starkey (born Barbara Goldbach; August 27, 1946 or 1947) is an American actress and model.
+Barbara Bach, Lady Starkey (née Goldbach; August 27, 1946) is an American actress and former model.
 She played the Bond girl Anya Amasova in The Spy Who Loved Me.
 She is married to former Beatles drummer Ringo Starr.

 Early life

+Bach was born Barbara Goldbach in New York City to Marjorie (née McKnight) and Howard Goldbach.
+Her father was Jewish and of Austrian-Jewish descent, while her mother was a Catholic of Irish descent; Bach and her siblings were raised in their mother's Catholic faith.
+Her father, who had recently retired from the United States Military at the time of her birth, worked as a police officer for the New York City Police Department.

-Bach is a native of Jackson Heights, Queens and was raised Roman Catholic.
-She graduated from Dominican Commercial High School, an all-girls school, in 1964.
+She was raised in Rosedale, Queens, and graduated from Dominican Commercial High School, an all-girls school, in 1964.
 The following year, she shortened her surname to Bach and began modeling professionally, appearing in catalogs and fashion magazines.

 Career

 Bach was one of the most sought-after faces of the 1960s, working with the Eileen Ford Agency in New York, appearing on catalogs and the front covers of several international fashion magazines such as Seventeen (1965 and 1966), Vogue USA (July 1966) photographed by Richard Avedon, ELLE France (1966), Gioia Italy (1967–1970), and Figurino Brazil (1970).

 Her acting career started in Italy, where she played Nausicaa in L'Odissea in 1968, an eight-hour long TV adaptation of Homer's epic poem The Odyssey, directed by Franco Rossi and produced by Dino de Laurentiis.

 In 1971, Bach co-starred with two other Bond girls, Claudine Auger and Barbara Bouchet, in the mystery Black Belly of the Tarantula (a giallo film) and appeared in other Italian films.

 In 1977, Bach portrayed the Russian spy Anya Amasova in the James Bond film The Spy Who Loved Me.
 Bach remarked after the film that Bond is "a chauvinist pig who uses girls to shield him against bullets."
 The following year she appeared in the movie Force 10 from Navarone.
 She lost a role to actress Shelley Hack when she auditioned for season four of the television series Charlie's Angels.
 During an interview with Johnny Carson on May 9, 1979, she said that she lost the audition for Charlie's Angels because they felt she was too sophisticated in attitude and look, and thought that she was not American, even though she was born in Rosedale and grew up in Jackson Heights, both in Queens, New York City.
 They asked her manager if she could play an American.

 Bach has 28 films to her credit.
 She was featured in a pictorial in Playboy in January 1981.
 She also had a cameo in a September 1987 special issue on the Bond girls.